-The employee leave system is considered an "exception-based system of time-keeping."
-That is, an employee automatically accrues certain types and amounts of leave time on a monthly basis, but is expected to report and account for any exception to the accrual.
-Each employee receives a monthly "Employee Leave Summary" that shows the employee's current leave balances reported to the state.
-Leave balances are calculated from the number of leave hours an employee has requested on the Request for Leave forms which apply to all employees.
+The employee leave system is considered an "exception-based system of timekeeping."
+That is, an employee automatically accrues certain types and amounts of leave time on a monthly basis but is expected to report and account for any exception to the accrual.
+Each employee can view their Leave Balance Summary that reflects the employee's current leave balances.
+Leave balances are calculated from the number of leave hours an employee has submitted in CAPPS.